Archival Noise

 14/7/25

-Collage by Henna Khanom / Map lines taken from ‘East Pakistan’ (1962) by A.R.
+Collage by Henna Khanom / Map lines rotated and taken from ‘East Pakistan’ (1962) by A.R.
 Quraishi, Surveyor General of Pakistan via the European Commission (https://esdac.jrc.ec.europa.eu/content/east-pakistan)

 Shohidur Rahman was born in 1970, in Leeds.
 Shohidur is a teacher of English for Speakers of Other Languages (ESOL), helping new migrants in the country.
 He now lives in London, where he has spent the last two decades.